Azure-Samples/azure-spring-boot-samples/credential-free/spring-cloud-azure-starter-jdbc-mysql/spring-cloud-azure-mysql-sample/README.md

 languages:
 - java
 products:
-- azure-blob-storage
+- azure-database-mysql
 name: Store and retrieve information in Azure Database for MySQL in Spring Boot Application
-description: This sample demonstrates how to store and retrieve information in Azure Database for MySQL in Spring Boot application.
+description: This example demonstrates how to use passwordless connections to store and retrieve information in Azure Database for MySQL in a Spring Boot application.
 ---

 # Store and retrieve information in Azure Database for MySQL in Spring Boot Application

-This code sample demonstrates how to store and retrieve information in Azure Database for MySQL using the Spring Cloud Azure MySQL starter.
+This code sample demonstrates how to use passwordless connections to store and retrieve information in Azure Database for MySQL using the Spring Cloud Azure MySQL starter.

 ## What You Will Build